lleewwiiss/Distributed-Tensorflow-Template/README.md

     run "worker${gpu}"
 done
 ```
-This setup has 1 master, one parameter server, and two workers.
+This setup has 1 master, 1 parameter server, and two workers.
 The master is allocated one GPU and
 the workers also have 1 GPU each.
-The parameter sever will be run on cpu.
-We defining new configurations
+The parameter sever will be run on CPU.
+When defining new configurations
-you have to ensure that the ports used in the ***config*** are not being used.
+you have to ensure that the ports used in the ***config*** are not in use.
 - ### Usage
 ```bash
 Usage: ./train_local_dist.sh [ENV_NAME]